How to Prevent and Treat Carpal Tunnel Syndrome in the Wrist and Shoulder

 - electrodiagnostic tests: nerve conduction study, electromyography, ultrasound imaging, MRI

 Treatment should begin as early as possible after CTS is diagnosed, but underlying causes such as diabetes and arthritis should be treated first.
-Treatment for carpel tunnel syndrome can be both non-surgical and surgical.
-Non-surgical treatments include:
+Treatment for carpal tunnel syndrome can be both non-surgical and surgical.

 - alternative therapies: chiropractic care, acupuncture, yoga